mmdevries/eiows/README.md

-uws is a replacement module for ws which allows, but doesn't guarantee (certainly not when paired with Socket.IO), significant performance and memory-usage improvements.
+uws is a replacement module for ws which allows, but doesn't guarantee, significant performance and memory-usage improvements.
 This module is specifically only compatible with Node.js.

 Installation